clabe45/conlang-gpt/README.md

 Options:
   --guide TEXT
   --dictionary TEXT             Enter the filename of the dictionary to use in
                                 'example' mode.
   --text TEXT
   --max-iterations INTEGER      Max number of revisions to perform.
+Defaults
+                                to 1.
+  --similarity-threshold FLOAT  Maximum similarity between two words to be
-Defaults to 1.
+                                considered the same.
+Defaults to 0.98.
   --model TEXT                  OpenAI model to use.
-Defaults to gpt-3.5-turbo.
+Defaults to
+                                gpt-3.5-turbo.
   --embeddings-model TEXT       OpenAI model to use for word embeddings in
                                 'example' mode.
 Defaults to text-embedding-
                                 ada-002.
   --help                        Show this message and exit.
 ```

 ### `conlang modify`